Logotype

 • You can book your hotel stays through the Chase Ultimate Rewards portal and get a $50 annual credit.

-• Every quarter, Instacart shoppers in the U.S. get a $15 credit on their account.
+• Monthly, Instacart shoppers in the U.S. get a $15 credit on their account.
+Available through July 2024.

 • Earn 10x total points on hotels and car rentals purchased through Chase